Rohit-195/Love-calculator/README.md

 # Love calculator
-it's a simple project that predicts love between you and your partner.
+This project predicts love between you and your partner.